philltran/urllogin/README.txt

 ======================================

-The most similar module is easylogin although the similarities are only superficial because easylogin has an entirely different use case:
+The most similar module is easylogin although the similarities are only superficial because easylogin has an entirely different use case, as described below.

  _____________________________________________________________________________
 |            |URLLOGIN                       |EASYLOGIN                       |